rachait/contract-governed-ai-interview-assistant-/README.md

 - Incorrect field names
 - Missing required properties
 - Unexpected response structures
+- Invalid request handling
 - Integration failures discovered late in development

 Without executable contracts, these issues are often detected only during integration testing or production debugging.

 ---

-## Solution
+# Solution

-This project adopts a contract-first development approach.
+This project adopts a Contract-First Development approach.

 The API is defined using OpenAPI and treated as the source of truth.